Weak Signals and Heavy Tails: Learning Theory meets Extreme Value Analysis: High-Dimensional Extreme Covariates: XLASSO

 \subsection{Framework and Preliminaries}

 The framework examined in \cite{huet2023regression} is intentionally simplified: the proposed algorithms minimize an empirical version of the squared error risk without incorporating a penalization term.
 This approach becomes impractical in common scenarios where the class of predictors is complex.
-A quintessential example of such a scenario is linear regression, where the feature space is \(\mathcal{X} = \mathbb{R}^d\) and the class of candidate prediction functions is In this case, \(\mathcal{H}\) is a VC-subgraph class with a VC-dimension \(V = d + 1\) \citep[see, e.g.,][Chapter 3]{anthony2009neural}.
+A quintessential example of such a scenario is linear regression, where the feature space is \(\mathcal{X} = \mathbb{R}^d\) and the class of candidate prediction functions is In this case, \(\mathcal{H}\) is a VC-subgraph class with a VC-dimension \(V = d + 1\) \citep[\eg,][Chapter 3]{anthony2009neural}.
 When \(d\) is comparable to the (extreme) sample size, overfitting becomes a significant issue.
 This exemplifies the limitations of traditional statistical methods and has motivated the development of high-dimensional statistics.

-A prominent algorithm for high-dimensional settings, especially when the optimal predictor is sparse, is the celebrated LASSO (Least Absolute Shrinkage and Selection Operator) introduced in \cite{tibshirani1996regression}.
-LASSO offers provable guarantees in these scenarios, making it a cornerstone in high-dimensional statistics and machine learning.
-For a pedagogical presentation of theoretical results on LASSO, see Chapter 11 in \cite{hastie2015statistical}.
+A prominent algorithm for high-dimensional settings, especially when the optimal predictor is sparse, is the celebrated Lasso (Least Absolute Shrinkage and Selection Operator) introduced in \cite{tibshirani1996regression}.
+Lasso offers provable guarantees in these scenarios, making it a cornerstone in high-dimensional statistics and machine learning.
+For a pedagogical presentation of theoretical results on Lasso, see Chapter 11 in \cite{hastie2015statistical}.
 This section aims to extend some of these results (namely, a bound on the prediction error) to least squares regression on extreme covariates and demonstrate that mainstream theoretical results in high-dimensional statistics can be adapted to the framework of \EVT under appropriate and interpretable assumptions, with minimal additional complexity.

-We name XLASSO the learning algorithm defined by the following penalized risk minimization problem, which is a natural extension of the (Lagrangian) LASSO setting, with same class $\mathcal{H}$ of linear predictors as above.
-Let $((i), 1\le i\le n)$ denote a random permutation such that $\|X_{(1)}\|\ge \dots \|X_{(n)}\|$ and let $k\ll n$ and $\lambda>0$ be fixed.
+We name XLASSO the learning algorithm defined by the following penalized risk minimization problem, which is a natural extension of the (Lagrangian) Lasso setting, with same class $\mathcal{H}$ of linear predictors as above.
+As in previous sections let $[(i), 1\le i\le n]$ denote a random permutation such that $\|\mb X_{(1)}\|\ge \cdots\ge \|\mb X_{(n)}\|$ and let $k\ll n$ and $\lambda>0$ be fixed.
 Then XLASSO solves the following convex optimisation problem,